If you’re dealing with an iPhone 8 or iPhone 8 Plus problem you should try a fix from the list below before taking your

 3D Touch is giving some iPhone 8 users problems.
 It’s popping up too fast for some users and some users are having trouble getting the shortcuts to popup.

 If you’re having issues with 3D Touch, you’ll want to adjust the feature’s sensitivity to better suit your needs.
-To do that, head into Settings > General > Accessibility > scroll down to 3D Touch and tap.
+To do that, head into Settings, tap General, tap Accessibility, and scroll down to 3D Touch and tap.

 The default should be set to medium but you can switch it to firm or light.
 Go ahead and test it at the bottom of the screen.

 If that doesn’t fix your problem try resetting your settings.
-Head to Settings > General > Reset > Reset All Settings.
+Head to Settings, tap General, tap Reset, and then tap Reset All Settings.
 Your device will forget known Wi-Fi passwords but you won’t lose any data.

 You can also try restarting your phone.

 How to Fix iPhone 8 Cellular Data Problems

 If your iPhone 8 suddenly displays the “No Service” symbol and you can’t connect your cellular provider’s network, we’ve got a few things for you to try.

 First, check your service provider for outages.
 Outages are common so poke around on social media sites for updates.
 You’ll also want to check sites like Down Detector.